 Clearing Trust Fund to fiscally constrained counties.
 Of the tax on direct-to-home satellite services that had been transferred to the Local Government Half-Cent Clearing Trust Fund, 30 percent was redirected to fiscally constrained counties, which are defined as counties for which a mill of property tax will raise no more than \$5 million.
 Chapter 2010-138, L.O.F.
 (HB 7157), clarified that the partial exemption for residential households described in s.
 202.125, F.S., does not apply to any residence that constitutes all or part of a transient public lodging establishment as defined in Chapter 509, F.S.
 Chapter 2010-83, L.O.F.
 (HB 281), allowed dealers to report credits for bad debts by netting the credit directly against communications services tax due.
 Chapter 2010-149, L.O.F.
 (SB 2024), decreased the sales tax rate to 6.65 percent and increased the gross receipts tax rate to 2.52 percent - effectively shifting 0.15 percent from the sales tax component to the gross receipts tax component - while retaining the exemption for residential households provided by s.
 202.125(1), F.S., on the additional 0.15 percent gross receipts tax rate.
 Chapter 2011-120, L.O.F.
 (HB 887), required the tax to be calculated using the traditional "4-5" rounding rule, whereby the amount is rounded up if the third decimal place is greater than four, and allows the dealer to utilize rounding on the sales tax portion and gross receipts and at the item or invoice level.
 Chapter 2012-70, L.O.F.
 (HB 809), revised provisions of the law holding communications dealers liable for misallocation of taxes across local governments and allowing dealers to unbundle taxable and non-taxable items stated jointly on a customer's bill as long as the dealer could identify the items in its books and records.
 Chapter 2014-38, L.O.F.
 (HB 5601), revised the definition of prepaid calling arrangements to include services other than telephone calls, and services which terminate upon the expiration or exhaustion of all prepaid units and do not require the purchase of additional units.
+Chapter 2015-221, L.O.F.
+(HB 33A), revised the rate applied to Direct-to-Home (DTH) Satellite Communication Services Tax to 9.07 percent, and non-satellite CST to 4.92 percent as of July 1, 2015.
+Furthermore, the law revised statutory distributions of CST revenue, to ensure local government distributions of the tax imposed on direct-to-homes satellite service pursuant to section 212.20(6), the Local Government Halfcent Sales Tax Clearing Trust Fund pursuant to s.
+218.61 the Local Government Half-cent Sales Tax Clearing Trust Fund- Emergency Distribution pursuant to s.
+218.65, the Revenue Sharing Trust Fund for Counties pursuant to s.
+218215, and the Revenue Sharing Trust Fund for Municipalities pursuant to s.
+218.215; were not affected by the rate change.

-The sale of communications services which originate and/or terminate in Florida, and are billed to a Florida address, are subject to state communications tax at a rate of 6.65 percent.
-Direct-to-home satellite service is taxed at a 10.8 percent rate.
+The sale of communications services which originate and/or terminate in Florida, and are billed to a Florida address, are subject to state communications tax at a rate of 4.92 percent.
+Direct-to-home satellite service is taxed at a 9.07 percent rate.
 A gross receipts tax is also imposed on these services at a rate of 2.52 percent.